Climate tech startups are playing a vital role in the fight against climate change.

-The executive producer is Ned Desmond, SOSV senior operating partner and former COO of TechCrunch.
-SOSV Partner Ben Joffe, marketing manager Kayla Liederbach, and video producer Norm Amandi are also principals involved in the event production.
+The executive producers are Ned Desmond, SOSV senior operating partner and former COO of TechCrunch, and Ben Joffe, an SOSV Partner.
+Norm Amandi is responsible for the video production.

 The event will be staged on the Hopin virtual event platform.

 SOSV’s aim is to help the climate tech startup ecosystem by convening investors, founders, corporates, policy-makers and media to hear from the leading founders and VCs in the sector.
 Our belief is that startups will provide many of products and technologies that will help humanity address climate change, and as a leader in the category, SOSV has a responsibility to convene and educate all the interested parties in and around the climate tech ecosystem.